-White Food Court – Sounds random and it was but we came across it on our moped late at night and they had private double rooms for only 500 Pesos a night.
+White Food Court – Sounds random, and it was, but we came across White Food Court on our moped late at night and they had private double rooms for only 500 Pesos per couple.
 The place was spotless and they couldn’t have been friendlier!
 The least we can do is mention them on the blog.

 Where To Eat